wrench-project/wrench/doc/source/wrench_102/storageserviceproxy.rst

 	        )
    		);

 The :cpp:member:`wrench::StorageServiceProxyProperty::UNCACHED_READ_METHOD` property is important.
-Due to a limitation in SimGrid, a file can not be read while it is still being written to a disk.
-As such, there is no efficient way to say "As the file is being copied to the cache, send the avaliable bytes to anyone waiting on the file."
-Since this is the desired behavior of a cache, some work arrounds had to be implemented.
+In WRENCH, at least for the time being, a file can not be read while it is still being written to a disk.
+As such, there is no efficient way to say "As the file is being copied to the cache, send the available bytes to anyone waiting on the file."
+Since this is the desired behavior of a cache, some work-arounds have been implemented.
 Each one has specific advantages and drawbacks, so consider which is best in your specific case.
-After a file has entered the cache completely, there is no difference.
+Once the file has been written/copied to the cache completely, there is no difference.

-- CopyThenRead copies the file to the cache, and then reads the file from the cache to any waiting hosts.
-This option offers the best file-to-cache time, and stresses the network the most realistically, but the file will arive "late" at the actual waiting clients.
+- *CopyThenRead* copies the file to the cache and then reads the file from the cache to any waiting hosts.
+This option offers the best file-to-cache time, and stresses the network the most realistically, but the file will arrive "late" at the actual waiting clients.

-- MagicRead assumes the time to read the file from the cache can be completely amortized while coping the file to the cache, and will copy the file to the cache, then magically send it to anyone waiting.
-If this assumption is correct, Magic read allows the file-to-cache and time-to-host time to be accurate.
-However, as this does stress the internal network as much.
+- *MagicRead* assumes the time to read the file from the cache can be completely amortized while coping the file to the cache, and will copy the file to the cache, then magically send it to anyone waiting.
+If this assumption is correct, MagicRead allows the file-to-cache and time-to-host time to be accurate.
+However,  this does not stress the internal network as much as would be the case in reality.

-- ReadThrough reads the file directly to the host and once the read has finished, it instantly creates the file on the cache.
-This assumes the route between the host and the remote server goes through the proxy.
-For single client reads, this is the best option offering the best file-to-host accuracy, and correct network stress.
-However, the file-to-cache time is slower, and any additional clients waiting on the file will have to wait until cache gets it before reading.
+- *ReadThrough* reads the file directly to the host and once the read has finished, it instantly creates the file on the cache.
+This assumes the route between the host and the remote server goes through the proxy.For single client reads, this is the best option offering the best file-to-host accuracy, and correct network stress.
+However, the file-to-cache time is slower, and any additional clients waiting on the file will have to wait until the ache gets it before reading.

-.. list-table:: Comparison
+.. list-table:: Comparison of the three UNCACHED_READ_METHOD options

-   :widths: 25 25 50
+   :widths: 25 25 25 25
    :header-rows: 1

-	* -
+   * - Scheme
-	- CopyThenRead
+     - File-to-Cache Time
-	- MagicRead
+     - File-to-Host Time
-	- ReadThrough
+     - Internal Network Congestion
-	* - File-to-Cache Time
+   * - **CopyThenRead**
      - Accurate
      - Accurate
      - Overestimated
-	* - File-to-host time
+   * - MagicRead
      - Overestimated
-	- Probiably Accurate
+     - Probably Accurate
      - Accurate
-	* - Internal Network congestion
+   * - ReadThrough
      - Accurate
      - Underestimated
      - Accurate

-:cpp:class:`wrench::StorageServiceProxy` does not support :cpp:class:`wrench::StorageService::createFile` due to its ambiguiuty.
+:cpp:class:`wrench::StorageServiceProxy` does not support :cpp:class:`wrench::StorageService::createFile` due to it being ambiguous in the case of a proxy.
 If you wish to create a file on the remote use `remote->createFile()`.
 If you wish to create a file in the cache, use `cache->createFile()` or `proxy->getCache()->createFile()`

 .. code:: cpp